Deepknowledge-US/DPU-HumanDetection/README.md

     You only have to place the correct files in client and server machines:

     * Client needs:
-        - human_detection_filter.py (Probably you have to change the route to the 'grpc_files' folder)
+        - human_detection_filter.py (You must set the server IP.
+Also check the route to the 'grpc_files' folder)
         - grpc_files folder
         - multimedia folder
     * Server needs: